nomelif/Audionodes/README.md

 ## Quick start tutorial

-Open a node editor view, press on the speker icon, and create a new node tree.
+Open a node editor view, press on the speaker icon, and create a new node tree.

 ![new node tree](https://i.imgur.com/TytRPHJ.png)